Ościsłowo, Masovian Voivodeship

+History

+According to the 1921 census, the village had a population of 345, entirely Polish by nationality and Roman Catholic by confession.

 During the German occupation of Poland (World War II), Ościsłowo was the site of large massacres, in which several hundreds of Poles were murdered as part of the Intelligenzaktion.
-Also several dozen disabled from the region were murdered in the village on February 20, 1940.
+Also several dozen disabled from the region were murdered in the village on 20 February 1940.